dekrus/Fallout2MechanicsMiniRework/README.md

 ## Installation
 - Download `F2MechanicsMiniRework.zip` from the [latest release](https://github.com/dekrus/Fallout2MechanicsMiniRework/releases) page.
 - Unzip the archive into main game directory.
 F2MechanicsMiniRework requires sfall (`ddraw.dll`) version 4.1.3+. it's shipped with the mod.
 If you have a newer version, you don't need to overwite the dll when extracting the archive.
-[SFALL]https://sourceforge.net/projects/sfall/files/
+[SFALL latest release](https://sourceforge.net/projects/sfall/files/)
 - Edit `mods/F2MechanicsMiniRework.ini` to enable, disable or fine tune components as you desire.

 ## Сontents